'A Nightmare Without An End': Wildfires Burn Out Of Control In Chile

 The aircraft is owned by Colorado Springs, Colo.-based Global SuperTanker Services, according to The Gazette newspaper.

-The paper reported that the mission, including a 12-person crew, was paid for by Fundación Viento Sur, which is part of the Walton Family Foundation and is run by Ben Walton and his Chilean-native wife, Lucy Ana Walton de Avilés.
+The paper reported that the mission, including a 12-person crew, was paid for by Fundación Viento Sur, which is part of the Walton Family Foundation and run by Ben Walton and his Chilean-native wife, Lucy Ana Walton de Avilés.
 The New York Times reported the price tag for the supertanker was $2 million.

 The plane is being deployed in the Maule region, north of the destroyed town of Santa Olga, according to Deutsche Welle.